Moroccan Spice Weekend Cooking Class

 We'll start our weekend off making what they call an eggplant salad which is really more like a jam.
 Once you start eating it, you can’t stop!
 We’ll also make an Orange, Carrot and Radish Salad scented with orange blossom water I brought back from Marrakech.
 A big part of the daily meal is bread made from durum wheat semolina known as "khobz".
 We'll crank up the oven and make a home version of this flatbread dusted with nigella seeds that we'll dip into argan oil.

 Since Morocco lies on two coasts, the Atlantic and the Mediterranean, Moroccan cuisine has ample seafood dishes and we'll create dishes like Briouats, the baked phyllo triangles filled with spicy shrimp and scallops and a tagine made with salmon and preserved lemons.
 We'll be sure to make a Lamb Kefta Tagine with Spiced Tomatoes.
 Yummmm!
-Couscous is another tradition and I can't wait to show you how to make the lightest couscous you've ever tasted and surround it with a tagine of seven vegetables, chicken and chickpeas.
+Couscous is another traditional dish and I can't wait to show you how to make the lightest couscous you've ever tasted and surround it with a tagine of seven vegetables and chickpeas.
 And for dessert?
-We'll make another one of my favorites, an Almond and Cinnamon Bisteeya and believe me, it's nothing like any thing you've ever tried before.
+We'll make another one of my favorites, an Almond and Cinnamon Bisteeya that's out of this world!

 About this Moroccan Spice Cooking Class